Shop and Save on New York State Health Insurance

 May 21st, 2012

-button batteriesThe number children brought to the emergency room due to accidental swallowing button batteries have doubled over the last twenty years, a new study revealed.
+The number of children brought to the emergency room due to accidental swallowing button batteries has doubled over the last twenty years, a new study revealed.

-Button batteries are small coin-shaped batteries commonly used to power portable devices like wrist watches, pocket calculators, and children’s toys.
+Button batteries are small coin-shaped batteries commonly used to power portable devices like wristwatches, pocket calculators, and children’s toys.
 These batteries can cause serious harm or even death when swallowed and lodged in the esophagus.

 The study was conducted by the Center for Injury Research and Policy of The Research Institute at Nationwide Children’s Hospital and published in the May 14 issue of Pediatrics.

-Researchers found that the number battery-related emergency cases among children 18 years and younger increased from 2,591 in 1990 to 5,525 in 2009.
+Researchers found that the number of battery-related emergency cases among children 18 years and younger increased from 2,591 in 1990 to 5,525 in 2009.
 Button batteries made up 84% of the cases and the victims’ average age was 4 years old.

 “The increase we’re seeing is a call to action,” said lead author Dr. Gary A. Smith.
-“I’ve treated many of these children, and when it happens it’s absolutely horrifying.
-So while we’ve always respected the dangers these batteries pose, now it’s really time for us to redouble our efforts to warn parents and work with manufacturers to take steps against this risk.”
+“I’ve treated many of these children, and when it happens it’s horrifying.
+So while we’ve always respected the dangers these batteries pose, now it’s time for us to redouble our efforts to warn parents and work with manufacturers to take steps against this risk.”

 A more powerful 3-volt 20-millimeter lithium battery is currently available on the market which can potentially cause more damage in a shorter amount of time, according to Dr. Smith.